 Please see the short video on Eurostars by the Eureka Network for an introduction to the programme.

-The Ministry of Economic Affairs and Climate Policy yearly allocates € 19 million, divided over 2 calls per year.
+The Ministry of Economic Affairs and Climate Policy allocates € 22 million yearly, divided over 2 calls per year.

 - An innovative SME from a participating country leads the project consortium.
 Please check the Eureka website for an overview of all Eurostars countries.

-- The project consortium exists of at least 2 organisations who are independent of one another.
+- The project consortium exists of at least 2 organisations that are independent of one another.

 - The project consortium exists of organisations from at least 2 Eurostars countries with a minimum of 1 organisation from a Eureka full member or partner country.